 A holiday request policy is vital

 Holiday notice period: This is probably the most important bit and one you need to really think about.
 Set a guideline out around the time between requesting a holiday and physically taking it.
-Most organisations set a rule that holiday must be requested 4 weeks in advance, however, it can be as simple as; “Employees must request annual lave a minimum of 7 days in advance”.
+Most organizations set a rule that holidays must be requested 4 weeks in advance, however, it can be as simple as; “Employees must request annual leave a minimum of 7 days in advance”.

 Maximum days off allowed at once: Now this is completely dependent on whether allowing employees to take months off at a time, will cause you issues.
 For small businesses, you will probably need to add this to your policy, for larger businesses, you may be able to cope with long instances of employee absence.